California Arrest Records and Warrants Search

 Larger counties offer online databases you can use in your inquiry.
-For example, you may choose to initiate an orange county warrant search here.
-In addition, some sheriffs’ website display the county's most wanted list.
+For example, you may choose to initiate an Orange County warrant search by utilizing the sheriif name-based inquiry tool which can be accessed here.
+You can also conduct a Marin County warrant search using the name-based inquiry tool found on the local sheriff's website (it can be accessed at https://apps.marincounty.org/WarrantSearch#).
+In addition, some sheriffs' websites display the county's most wanted list.

 There are many instances in life that require checking whether a person has a criminal history.
 You are about to hire a person and you wish to make sure he is not wanted by the police.
 You are looking for a nanny and it is imperative to find out if she has a criminal record.
 Last but not least, you started dating a new person and you want to be sure he or she does not pose any risk to you.
 Nobody wants to date a former sex offender!
 In sum, the information is out there and it does not require much effort to obtain it.